paul-amonson/LocalCopyBackup/README.md

 # LocalCopyBackup
-C# windows application to create a compressed/encrypted local backup of folders.
+C# windows application (Visual Studio 2017 Community Edition) to create a compressed/encrypted local backup of folders.

 ## Introduction
 This project was an experiment in doing 3 things in the wake of CrashPlan abandoning consumer customers: